 Writing Prompt: Write a story that convincingly describes the death of the traditional publishing industry 25 years from now.

 This entry was posted on Sunday, April 5th, 2009 at 5:37 pm and is filed under Business, Guest, Writing Prompt.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.